Erez Katz, CEO and Co-founder of Lucena Research

 Why test AI for forming investment strategies?

-The above process was greatly simplified for illustration, but you can see how vast the opportunities are to apply GA’s when forming investment strategies.
+The above process was greatly simplified for illustration, but you can see how vast the opportunities are to apply GA’s throughout your quantitative investment research.

 The GA process covers an important step in machine learning research, which is Feature Selection.
 The process of selecting features most suitable for a strategy is a dynamic classification that knows how to adjust to change in market conditions which is highly relevant for our current market regime.